Now that the new year is upon us, many Americans will try to turn over a new leaf and make saving money a priority.

 Additions to your savings account should be like any other regular bill you pay.
 The only difference is the payee.

 Include savings in your budget, and write a check to deposit into your savings account when you’re sitting down to pay the bills.
 To make the process easier, set up automatic deposits into your savings account.
 Schedule transfers on your payday and move the money before you can spend it.

 Tracking your expenses is crucial to see where your money is going, and how you can save.

 For example, maybe you think you spend $200 a month eating out.
 But tracking might reveal that you actually spend double that amount.

 There’s no way of knowing what you spend until you’re tracking every dime.
 Use a budgeting site like You Need a Budget to help with the process.
 For more, read “4 Rules for Creating a Painless Budget.”

 Creating a goal to save more is a start, but the real challenge is finding the money within your budget to make it happen.

 Wherever you’re spending money now, you can typically find ways to spend less.
-Check out these and other articles – we have hundreds.
+To get started, check out “Stop Overpaying for These 13 Things.”